AmirHosseinOstad/Paint_Hub/README.md

 On the web page, you can create a banner for your GitHub repo with a graphical interface.

 ## Latest Update:
+-Added Breaking Bad mode (Ability to create a banner for the repo in the style of the series logo)
 - Improved banner design
 - Added programming language label
 - Added icon